Ian-72/todo-msbroker/README.md

   $ docker-compose up
   ```

 5) Time to test.
-Move to another terminal and then excute this command.
+Move to another terminal and then run this command.
 You can use npm rather than pnpm, but I'm suggest to use pnpm
   ```
   $ pnpm i -D
   $ pnpm i dotenv